 Business rates information and appeals

-Business rates is a local tax that is paid by the occupiers of all non-domestic or business property.
+Business rates (also known as Non-Domestic Rates) is a local tax that is paid by the owners or occupiers of non-domestic or business properties.
+This is the way businesses contribute towards the cost of local services.

-We’ll send you your bill in March each year or you can access your business rates account securely online with Open Portal.
+We send bills in March each year or you can access your business rates account securely online with Open Portal.
 To register for an Open Portal account please email business.rates@newark-sherwooddc.gov.uk with the subject as Open Portal.
 You must provide your full name and the address where you are registered to pay business rates.

-- the national non-domestic rating multiplier, set by central government
+• the relevant national non-domestic rating multiplier, set by central government, and

 Rateable value